A human-centered App designed to empower recovery through thoughtful design and contextual support.

 Survivors need reassurance: You are not alone.
 There is help.

-Society also needs a message: Violence is not tolerated.
+Society also needs to send a message: Violence is not tolerated.

 From Insight to Product